Women say they met porn actor Jeremy for fun; rape came next

 She testified that she got into the car with them holding the cash and said, “This came from that guy you guys told me to stay away from.
 He just raped me in the bathroom.”

-“He’s a celebrity and what he’s known for is having sex with people on camera for money,” said Jane Doe 7, who like many of the victims came forward years later only after Jeremy was arrested last year.
+“He’s a celebrity and what he’s known for is having sex with people on camera for money,” said Jane Doe 7, who like many of the accusers came forward only after Jeremy was arrested last year.
 “I thought there is no way anyone is going to believe me, and I just wanted to get out of there and forget all about it.”

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton